offbyfour/Toroid_Coil_Winder/README.md

-# DC_Supply_5.5kW
+# Toroid Coil Winder
-This is the project page for an open source 5.5kW 12-150VDC Supply (250A Max).
+This is the project page for an open source Toroid Coil Winder.
 The goal of this page is to provide complete instructions, component lists, HW and SW files to build this project from start to finish.

 ## Target Output Range